jacobproffer/blog/content/travel/japan-blog-00.md

 tags: ["japan", "airport", "shinjuku", "akihabara", "railway"]
 series: ["Japan"]
 thumbnail: "/images/japan_blog_00_social.jpg"
+thumbnailAlt: "Woman with a rolling suitcase in the Narita airport."
 ---

 This is it.
 Tonight is my last full night within the United States, at least for the next week.
 As of Wednesday morning, I will touch down at Narita International Airport.
 Which, if you didn't know, is in Tokyo, Japan.